 The most obvious answer right now is for times like these – when there’s a national emergency due to a pandemic.

 If you begin to get cancelations and clients asking for refunds, you will have the ability to offer those refunds and survive those cancelations.
+Or even if you don’t offer refunds, you’ll be able to continue to pay yourself a salary when there’s no money coming in.

 But not just for things like this.
 What if you get an order bigger than you’ve ever had?
 What if you need to order supplies that are out of the ordinary and expensive?
+Or what if your refrigerator quits and you have to buy one immediately to keep working?

 If you have a savings account, you can pay for those things easily from your savings.